lab-cosmo/sphericart/docs/src/spherical-complex.rst

 ----------------------------------------------

-The algorithms implemented in ``sphericart`` are designed to work with Cartesian input positions and real spherical harmonics.
+The algorithms implemented in ``sphericart`` are designed to work with Cartesian input positions and real spherical (or solid) harmonics.
 However, depending on the use case, it might be more convenient to harmonics from spherical coordinates and/or work with complex harmonics.

 Below, we provide a series of Python examples that illustrate how to use the ``sphericart`` library in such cases.
 The examples can be easily adapted to the